Operation Juno

-Operation Juno was a German sortie on 8 June 1940, into the Norwegian Sea during the Norwegian Campaign.
+Operation Juno (Unternehmen Juno) was a sortie by a German Kriegsmarine flotilla on 8 June 1940, into the Norwegian Sea during the Norwegian Campaign.
 The sortie was intended to help the German Army to drive the Allies out of northern Norway and to recapture Narvik.

-The most notable engagement of the operation was the German battleships and sinking the British aircraft carrier and its two escorting destroyers.
+The German battleships and sank the British aircraft carrier and it two destroyer escorts and while detached from the flotilla.
 Several Allied vessels were sunk in other engagements.

+Gneisenau and Scharnhorst made repairs in Trondheim and rejoined the flotilla.
+From 10 and 12 June, Gneisenau, Admiral Hipper and the destroyers sortied.
+On 13 June, Skua dive-bombers of the Fleet Air Arm, attacked Scharnhorst at Trondheim and achieved one hit with a dud bomb for the loss of eight Skuas.